Sam2303/SoftEngTeam4C/README.md

 We are using [jsdoc](https://jsdoc.app/)

-Run `npm docgen` to regenerate the documentation currently in /docs
+Run `npm run docgen` to regenerate the documentation currently in /docs

 ## Testing

 We are using [jest](https://jestjs.io/) as our jesting framework.
 Run `npm test` to run all the tests in `/tests`.

+## Linter

+We are using [eslint](https://eslint.org/) for automatic Javascript linting.
+Run `npm run lint` to lint.

 ## Static files